1978 FIFA World Cup: Argentina v Peru

 Further accusations have surrounded the game Argentina and Peru played in the second round of the tournament.
 Following Brazil's 3–1 win over Poland, Argentina needed to win by a margin of four goals to proceed to the final and did so by defeating Peru by 6–0.
 There were allegations that the authoritarian Argentine military government interfered to ensure Argentina would defeat Peru through intimidation, though these were denied by Peruvian captain Héctor Chumpitaz and several Peruvian players.
 Some accusations originated in the Brazilian media and pointed to the fact that the Peruvian goalkeeper, Ramón Quiroga, had been born in Argentina.
 There was also an alleged deal, reported by the British media as an anonymous rumour, that involved the delivery of a large grain shipment to Peru by Argentina and the unfreezing of a Peruvian bank account that was held by the Argentine Central Bank.
-Another alleged deal, published by a Colombian drug lord in a controversial book, involved the Peruvian team being bribed without any political implications.
-A third alleged deal, stated by a Peruvian leftist politician, encompassed sending 13 Peruvian dissidents exiled in Argentina back to Peru.
+Another alleged deal, recounted by the son of a Colombian drug lord in a controversial book, involved the Peruvian team being bribed without any political implications.
+A third alleged deal, described by the Peruvian leftist ex-senator Genaro Ledesma, encompassed sending 13 Peruvian dissidents exiled in Argentina back to Peru.

 Three months before the World Cup, Argentina had beaten Peru 3–1 in Lima, their head-to-head record was 15–3 in favour of the host nation, and Peru had never beaten Argentina away from home.
 However, Peru had conceded only six goals in their previous five games in the World Cup.
 During the first half, Peru hit the post twice after two counters when the game was 0–0.
 Argentina managed to get 2–0 ahead before the end of the first 45 minutes.
 During the second half, Argentina was 4–0 ahead when Peru had another clear chance.
 Argentina kept attacking and scored twice more, making it 6–0 and surpassing the required margin.

+The match has since become one of the most studied games in World Cup history, not because of its tactical content but because of its entanglement with Cold War politics, inter-American relations, and the symbolic weight of Argentina’s authoritarian context.
+Whether or not any explicit arrangement occurred, the game remains a key example of how international football can become deeply intertwined with political strategies and national narratives.